Skip to content

 These mappings are the work product, not certifications.
 See Compliance.

-Security reports go to the address listed at sill.so/security.
+Report security issues to [email protected].
 Please include reproduction steps and the affected surface (edge endpoint, dashboard route, audit format, etc.).
 Sill is a trust product; security reports are taken seriously and acknowledged.

 How do I verify a Sill signature without trusting Sill?
 Fetch the JWKS at https://edge.sill.so/.well-known/jwks.json, canonicalize the payload with RFC 8785 (JCS), and verify the detached JWS with an off-the-shelf ed25519 library.
 The step-by-step recipe + a minimal JavaScript sketch + a tampering smoke test are at Verify a signature.